Related posts: Certified Aging-in-Place Specialists (CAPS) »

 Many Idaho providers have had good experiences contacting HUD’s FHEO experts for technical assistance or to learn techniques for compliance.

-In Idaho, contact the Boise Field Office at (208) 334-1990 / email the Idaho FHEO contact or call the Seattle Hub office toll-free at (800) 877-0246
+In Idaho, the Spokane Field Office can offer some guidance at (509) 368-3214/ or by email the Spokane FHEO contact or you may call the Seattle Hub office toll-free at (800) 877-0246

 While Idaho’s fair housing advocates (i.e., Idaho Legal Aid Services, Intermountain Fair Housing Council, Idaho Human Rights Commission) are key to understanding local testing and enforcement patterns and practices, there are also civil rights attorneys who specialize in educating housing providers and communities on fair housing practices and the rights of providers to representation in related cases.